Electronic Visa Update System (EVUS) Enrollment Required for Chinese with 10-Year B1/B2 Visas

 • Pending: CBP anticipates that most cases will be pending for only 20 minutes, but some can take up to 72 hours.[16]
 If a “pending” message is received, the individual should return to check the website later.

-CBP expects enrollment will take about 25 minutes.[17]
-The system collects the following data[18]:
+CBP expects enrollment will take about 25 minutes.[19]
+The system collects the data listed below.[20]
+Some of the data fields may be pre-filled with data from the traveler’s Form DS-160, Nonimmigrant Visa Application:

 Travel Document Information: